-- A free-standing range, which has finished sides so it can slide between cabinets or be installed at the end of a cabinet run.
+- A free-standing range that has finished sides so it can slide between cabinets or be installed at the end of a cabinet run.
 These do not have a top that overlaps the countertops, so cleaning can be more of a challenge.

 Benefits of a Wall Oven and Separate Cooktop

-Consumer Reports says that ranges can't provide nearly the same flexibility and convenience as having your cooktop and oven separate from one another.
+According to Consumer Reports, ranges don't provide nearly the same flexibility and convenience of a separate cooktop and oven.
 Some of the many benefits of having these two kitchen appliances apart from one another include:

-- Reducing congestion in busy kitchens, particularly if you
+- They cut down on congestion in busy kitchens, particularly if you

-- Providing a more ergonomic option since wall ovens tend to
+- It's more ergonomic since wall ovens tend to

 be higher up than those on ranges.
 This can reduce back strain and reduce the